 Choose a location that aligns with the lifestyle you are planning to implement.
 Consider factors such as climate, fresh water supply, weather, and access to renewable energy sources.
 Make sure to assess the land for its suitability for sustainable practices, like gardening or energy generation.

 Take the time to visit the area and get a feel for the location, whilst looking for any accessible commuter links to shops, restaurants, and pubs.
 Seek advice from an expert to make sure you find a suitable plot of land.
-We at AC Architects are always on hand to provide advice for our clients on picking the right plot.
+AC Architects are always on hand to provide advice for our clients on picking the right plot.

 Websites such as PlotSearch from BuildStore are great tools for finding build plots in the UK, with guaranteed planning permission.